vicente-gonzalez-ruiz/Positions/README.md

 * From: 04/05/2003.
 * Until: 13/05/2007.
 * Institution: University of Almería (UAL).
-* Departament: Computer Architectura and Electronics.
+* Departament: Computer Architecture and Electronics.
 * Address: Ctra.
 Sacramento, s/n, 04120 Almería, Spain.

 ## Professor at UAL (Informatics department)